-    Marlfields or what became a local dwelling, was not affected by the flood but was deserted for some reason and became a ruin.
+Marlfields or what became a local dwelling, was not affected by the ‘flooding’ but was deserted for some reason and became a ruin.

-    If Quin was half right, it is strange irony then, that soon after, Peter La Touche and his wife Elizabeth negotiated with Lord Powerscourt and arranged for General Holt’s surrender, and assisting the family after his transportation to Australia.
+If Quin was half right, it is strange irony then, that soon after, Peter La Touche and his wife Elizabeth had negotiated with Lord Powerscourt and arranged for General Holt’s surrender, and assisted the family’s transportation to Australia.

 In the summer of 2018 there was a long drought, and the level of the lake fell to an unusually low level.
 During a canoe trip on the lake in August, the author paddled by Baltyboys and Vallymount, to the place called the Pen Field.

 What was once Marfields House, is now reduced to a couple of blocks above the ground.
 The overgrown ruins, consists of what appears to be three dwellings or buildings.
 The one furthest south was apparently substantial and has the walls of a small room or ‘cell’ attached.

 Normally submerged, the area was fully exposed for about a hundred square yards, and dry.
 It was originally accessed by a small road from Valleymount, and is situated a short distance to the north of Marlfields.
 The remains of a number of small dwellings were visible, surrounded by the trunk and roots of what were once, large oak trees, as was the old road back to Valleymount.